 Minimizes Urinary Tract Infections

-This figure is an indication of the percent of long-term care patients who suffered from a UTI.
-UTI's could be a sign of poor nursing care.
-Nevertheless, this statistic can be skewed for certain nursing homes due to varying reporting standards for UTI's.
+This datapoint is a measure of the percent of long-term residents that sustained urinary tract infections.
+UTI's could be a sign of a facility with worst hygiene practices.
+However, this datapoint could be skewed for some nursing homes due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were given antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to ensure these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these drugs to control patient behavior.
+This indicates the percent of residents who were given antipsychotic medications.
+While antipsychotic drugs may be helpful for many patients, it is important to confirm these medications are being used appropriately.
+In limited cases, increased usage of these drugs may suggest a nursing home is using these medications to control patient behavior.